MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-serialinterface.md

 ---
-Description: The CIM\_SerialInterface class represents a CIM\_ControlledBy relationship that indicates which devices are accessed through the serial controller and the characteristics of the access. ms.assetid: bebc304a-c2b7-41c7-b24a-8f450ee3c4bb ms.tgt_platform: multiple
+description: The CIM\_SerialInterface class represents a CIM\_ControlledBy relationship that indicates which devices are accessed through the serial controller and the characteristics of the access. ms.assetid: bebc304a-c2b7-41c7-b24a-8f450ee3c4bb ms.tgt_platform: multiple
 title: CIM_SerialInterface class